purescript/purescript/prelude/README.md

 mkFn5 :: forall a b c d e f. (a -> b -> c -> d -> e -> f) -> Fn5 a b c d e f
 ```

+Create a function of five arguments from a curried function

 #### `mkFn6`